pratidan2925/DevOps-AWS-Interview-Questions/AWS/AWS_README.md

 Public Subnet: A public subnet is associated with a route table that has a route to an internet gateway, allowing resources within the subnet to access the internet.
 Private Subnet: A private subnet is associated with a route table that does not have a route to an internet gateway, restricting direct access to the internet.
 Typically, traffic from private subnets can access the internet via a NAT gateway or NAT instance.

+#### How do you execute jobs in AWS?
+AWS provides various services to execute jobs, such as AWS Lambda for serverless execution, AWS Batch for batch processing jobs, AWS Step Functions for orchestrating workflows, and AWS ECS/EKS for containerized jobs.
+You can use the AWS Management Console, CLI, SDKs, or Infrastructure as Code tools like Terraform to configure and trigger these jobs.

+#### What is VPC?
+A Virtual Private Cloud (VPC) is a logically isolated section of the AWS cloud where you can launch AWS resources in a virtual network that you define.
+You have full control over your virtual networking environment, including selecting your own IP address range, creating subnets, and configuring route tables and network gateways.

+#### How can you define a public and private subnet in VPC?
+A public subnet is one that has a route to an Internet Gateway, allowing instances within the subnet to communicate directly with the internet.
+A private subnet does not have a route to an Internet Gateway but can connect to the internet via a NAT Gateway or NAT instance in a public subnet.

+#### How an EC2 instance can fetch something from the internet?
+An EC2 instance can fetch something from the internet if it is in a public subnet with an associated Elastic IP or public IP address and a route to an Internet Gateway.
+If in a private subnet, it can access the internet using a NAT Gateway or NAT instance in a public subnet.
+#### How does a request from the app go to the internet?
+For a request from an app on an EC2 instance to reach the internet, the instance must have a route to an Internet Gateway (for public subnets) or through a NAT Gateway/NAT instance (for private subnets).
+Additionally, security groups and NACLs must allow outbound traffic to the desired internet destinations.

+#### If you restrict the security group, NACL, and the NAT Gateways, then how can you connect and fetch something from S3?
+You can use VPC endpoints for S3, which allow instances in a VPC to securely access S3 without traversing the internet.
+You must configure the endpoint in your VPC and update route tables and security groups to allow traffic to the endpoint.

+#### What is the difference between NACL and Security groups?
+Security Groups are stateful and operate at the instance level, automatically allowing return traffic.
+NACLs (Network ACLs) are stateless and operate at the subnet level, requiring explicit rules for both inbound and outbound traffic.
+Security Groups are generally easier to manage for instance-level security, while NACLs offer an additional layer of control at the subnet level.

+#### AMI and snapshot difference?
+An AMI (Amazon Machine Image) is a template for creating an EC2 instance and includes an operating system, application server, and applications.
+A snapshot is a point-in-time backup of an EBS (Elastic Block Store) volume, which can be used to create new volumes or restore data to an existing volume.

+#### What will you do to make your application more secure?
+To make an application more secure, you can implement several measures:
+Use IAM roles and policies to enforce the principle of least privilege.
+Enable encryption for data at rest and in transit.
+Implement multi-factor authentication (MFA).
+Regularly update and patch your systems and software.
+Monitor and audit access and activity using services like AWS CloudTrail and AWS Config.
+Use security groups and NACLs to control traffic to and from your instances.
+Implement secure coding practices and conduct regular security reviews and testing.

+#### What is the difference between ALB and NLB?
+ALB (Application Load Balancer) operates at the application layer (Layer 7) and supports advanced routing features, such as host-based and path-based routing, and provides SSL termination.
+NLB (Network Load Balancer) operates at the transport layer (Layer 4) and is designed for high performance, low latency, and handling millions of requests per second.
+NLB can also handle TCP and UDP traffic, while ALB is focused on HTTP/HTTPS traffic.
+How to give bucket access to one user without console access?
+You can give bucket access to a user by creating an IAM policy that grants the necessary permissions (e.g., s3 , s3
+) and attaching it to the IAM user.
+This allows the user to interact with the S3 bucket programmatically via the AWS CLI, SDKs, or API without needing console access.

+#### Is there any possible way to recover the object after deleted?
+If S3 versioning is enabled on the bucket, you can recover a deleted object by retrieving a previous version of the object.
+If versioning is not enabled, the object cannot be recovered after deletion.

+#### How to restrict or give permission to a specific object?
+To restrict or give permission to a specific object, you can use bucket policies, IAM policies, or object ACLs (Access Control Lists).
+These policies can specify actions (e.g., s3
+) and conditions to allow or deny access to specific objects.

+#### What are inline-based policies?
+Inline policies are policies that are directly attached to a single IAM user, group, or role.
+They are useful for specific permissions that are not intended to be reused.
+Unlike managed policies, inline policies are not shared and are directly associated with the entity to which they are attached.